AresMUSH/ares-prefs-plugin/Uninstalling.md

 Ares plugins plug IN easily, but taking them out requires a bit of code fiddling.

-1. Run the following command with a coder character: `Prefs.uninstall_plugin(client)`
+1. Run the following command with a coder character: `ruby Prefs.uninstall_plugin(client)`

 2. Manually remove all plugin's files from your server (and GitHub fork, if applicable), including:
     * aresmush/plugins/prefs